Mount Hermon 🗻

 As the North most point it means it is also the border with Syria and Lebanon.
 Add the fact it is the highest point and you can realize most of mount Hermon is not accessible and closed for military use.

 There are special tours during summer time to a view point over the ridge.
 We been to one some years ago and planned to get to another yesterday.
-Unfortunately because the scratch Mindal got from Luna, the cat living where we been to, she had to get vaccine for Rabies and we spent the morning among hospitals.
+Unfortunately because the scratch Mindal got from Luna, the cat living where we have been to, she had to get vaccine for Rabies and we spent the morning among hospitals.

 Jannaeus was anyway more excited about the riding up and down the cable car.
 Now there are closed cars, not open sits as we had in the last time.
 Which are much less frighten to be when the system stop and you hanged in the air. 😉